Available with Business Analyst license.

 Quantile assigns the same number of data values to each class.
 There are no empty classes or classes with too few or too many values.

-Business Analyst data, used in summarizations and reports, is specified through the geoprocessing tool Environments settings.
+Business Analyst Data, used in summarizations and reports, is specified through the geoprocessing Data Source environment setting.

 ColorCodedLayer_ba (classification_variable, out_layer_name, classification_method, number_of_classes)